patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 E_{J} = \frac{\hbar^{2}}{2I}J(J+1)~~~~~J=0,2,4,\ldots
 $$

-Note that there is some Reflection Symmetry in this solution, so it turns out that there are no odd \(J\) values and the only allowed \(J\) values are 0, 2, 4, etc.
+Note that there is some Reflection Symmetry in this solution, so it turns out that there are no odd $J$ values and the only allowed $J$ values are 0, 2, 4, etc.

-Now substituting the quantized allowed \(J\) values, we can write out the sequence of energy levels as follows:
+Now substituting the quantized allowed $J$ values, we can write out the sequence of energy levels as follows:

 $$
 E(0^+) = 0